 The Miscalculations of Lightning Girl by Stacy McAnulty

-REALISTIC / BOOKS ABOUT MENTAL ILLNESS – OCD
+REALISTIC / MENTAL ILLNESS – OCD

 My daughter and I love this book!
 The Miscalculations of Lightning Girl is a thoughtful coming-of-age story about a girl genius with OCD whose grandma wants her to go to public middle school to make one friend, read one non-math book, and join one school activity.
 Surprisingly, Lucy does find friends and more than that, too.
 A well-written, heart-warming story!

 Fish in a Tree by Lynda Mullally Hunt

 REALISTIC / DYSLEXIA